ashwinravi1259/docs-test-fork/docs/security/distributed-key-gen.md

 ## Root Keys

 All signing keys are derived hierarchically from a set of root keys.
-These root keys are periodically refreshed or reshared (see below) and backed up regularly.
+These root keys are periodically refreshed or reshared (see below) and are backed up regularly.
 See the [recovery](../security/backup-and-recover.md) section below for more information on the backup process.

 ## Key Refresh and Resharing